-Skye is finally here in Valorant, with the Australian eco-warrior Initiator Agent finally dropping on patch 1.11.
-If you’re looking to gain the upper edge on your opponents with her, we’ve got everything you need to know right here.
+Skye, Valorant’s Australian eco-warrior Initiator Agent is an incredibly popular pick for those sneaky plays.
+If you’re looking to gain the upper hand on your opponents with her, we’ve got everything you need to know right here.

-Skye is Valorant’s 13th Agent, and the first hailing from down under in Australia.
+Skye is Valorant’s 13th Agent, and the first hailing from Australia.
 Called on by Sage to help save the world, she’s joining the Future Earth forces and sharing her wildlife expertise on the battlefield.

 Skye is definitely not a hard fragger.
 As an Initiator, she will share a lot of responsibility for making sure her team can get onto site with ease.
 Thankfully, she’s got the perfect arsenal at her fingertips to be an effective attacker and defender.